xuankimtran/docs-1/pages/katalon-studio/docs/kse-use-plugins.md

     - "/katalon-store/docs/user/plugin-console-installation.html"
 description:
 ---
 Katalon Plugin is to extend Katalon Studio's capabilities and integrate the software with your favorite tools.
-This section introduces plugins, different ways of using plugins with the Katalon Studio Enterprise license and the detailed configuration of each way.
+This section introduces plugins, different ways of using plugins with the Katalon Studio Enterprise license and the detailed configurations.

 ## Introduction to Plugins